Dynamic Stamp Secrets

 Building a dynamic stamp

-Before getting into the advanced details, let’s review some dynamic-stamp basics (full dynamic-stamp tutorial).
-A dynamic stamp is created by adding form fields to an existing stamp file.
+Before getting into the advanced details, let’s review some dynamic stamp basics (full dynamic stamp tutorial).
+A dynamic stamp is created by adding form fields to an existing PDF Stamp, in a Stamp File.
 It doesn’t count if the fields are added to the original PDF that is turned into a stamp.
-Those fields are flattened out when the stamp file is created.
-They have to be added after the stamp is created.
-The stamp files live in two different folders on your hard drive.
-You can find out where these folder are by executing the following lines of code in the JavaScript Console:
+Those fields are flattened out when the new stamp is added to a Stamp File.
+The fields have to be added after the custom stamp is created.

 app.getPath ("app", "stamps");